hbcbh1999/blog-4/diy_cpp_chan.md

 #### Posted July 18th, 11:00 AM

 ### Intro
-From my perspective, Channel semantics is one of the things that Go got mostly right.
-Luckily; comparable functionality is only a dynamic array, a mutex and a pair of condition-variables away in any language.
-This post describes a take on that idea in 100 lines of portable C++, from the database I wrote for [Snackis](https://github.com/andreas-gone-wild/snackis); it doesn't implement select, but provides non-blocking operations to help solve some of the same problems.
+From my perspective, Channel semantics is one of the things that Go got right.
+Luckily; comparable functionality is only a deque, a mutex and a pair of condition-variables away in any language.
+This post describes a take on that idea in 100 lines of portable C++; it doesn't implement select, but provides non-blocking operations to help solve some of the same problems.

 ### Implementation
-The implementation below uses an atomic variable to provide a lock-free fast path; it's optional, but quadruples performance.
+This implementation uses an atomic variable to provide a lock-free fast path; it's optional, but quadruples performance.

 ```
 #include <atomic>
 #include <condition_variable>
 #include <mutex>
 #include <optional>
-#include <vector>
+#include <deque>

 template <typename T>
 struct Chan {
   const size_t max;
-  std::vector<T> buf;
+  std::deque<T> buf;
-  size_t pos;
   std::atomic<size_t> size;
   std::mutex mutex;
   std::condition_variable get_ok, put_ok;